saleor/saleor-docs/docs/getting-started/installation-linux.md

 > **Note**
 >
-> If this step fails go back and make sure you are using recent version of Node.js.
+> If this step fails, make sure you are using recent version of Node.js.

 #### 9. Prepare front-end assets